 And that was only the beginning!

-I think French names sound pretty cool but they can really mess with a foreigner.
+I think French first names sound pretty cool but they can really mess with a foreigner.

 Here are a bunch of French first names that are for both sexes.
 They’re pronounced exactly the same.
 In French, if you’re just speaking to someone about a friend or family member and you hear the name (but don’t see it written, which helps sometimes), there’s usually context in the conversation to help you figure out if someone is talking about a man or a women — like “ma collègue Dominique.”
 Ma is feminine so a French speaker would know that in this scenario that Dominique is a woman.
 For a man, they’d say “mon collègue.”
 But sometimes there’s no context and you don’t see the name written out.

 Let’s take a look at some French first names that are pronounced the same way for both sexes (male // female):

 Daniel/Danielle (Tom has trouble differentiating between these two in English.
 In French, they are pronounced exactly the same)